ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

           ...
       }
   In this code, replace <your-index-name> with the desired name for your MeiliSearch index.
-  The `convert_version_to_pymeilisearch` function will convert your package's version into a format suitable for MeiliSearch indexing.
+  The ``convert_version_to_pymeilisearch`` function is to convert your package's version into a format suitable for MeiliSearch indexing.

   - Enable documentation index deployment for development and stable versions using GitHub Actions: